timmckague/timandvictoria/src/pages/blog/2019-02-11-run-down-up-and-over-the-rio-douro.md

 ![Calçada das Carquejeiras](/img/blog_run_porto-16x9-4624.jpg "Calçada das Carquejeiras")

 The many bridges that span the Douro River make for great mental goals while running.
-When running East we set our sights on the Ponte do Freixo, 2.5km from the Ponte Luís where we ascend back up the cliff.
+When running East we turn around at the Ponte do Freixo, 2.5km from the Ponte Luís where we ascend back up the cliff.

 We are past our turn-around point, with our sights set on Ponte Luís I in the distance.